ossf/education/CHARTER.md

   - i.
 All new inbound code contributions to the Technical Initiative must be made using the Apache License, Version 2.0, available at [https://www.apache.org/licenses/LICENSE-2.0](https://www.apache.org/licenses/LICENSE-2.0) (the "Technical Initiative License").

   - ii.
-All new inbound code contributions must also be accompanied by a Developer Certificate of Origin ([http://developercertificate.org](http://developercertificate.org)) sign-off in the source code system that is submitted through a TSC-approved contribution process which will bind the authorized contributor and, if not self-employed, their employer to the applicable license;
+All new inbound code contributions must also be accompanied by a Developer Certificate of Origin ([http://developercertificate.org](http://developercertificate.org)) sign-off in the source code system that is submitted through a WG-approved contribution process which will bind the authorized contributor and, if not self-employed, their employer to the applicable license;

   - iii.
 All outbound code will be made available under the Technical Initiative License.